espressomd/espresso/doc/sphinx/lb.rst

 publication :cite:`hickey10a`.

-.. _Using shapes as Lattice-Boltzmann boundary:
+.. _Using shapes as lattice Boltzmann boundary:

-Using shapes as Lattice-Boltzmann boundary
+Using shapes as lattice Boltzmann boundary
 ------------------------------------------

 .. note::
     Feature ``LB_BOUNDARIES`` required

-Lattice-Boltzmann boundaries are implemented in the module :mod:`espressomd.lbboundaries`.
+Lattice Boltzmann boundaries are implemented in the module :mod:`espressomd.lbboundaries`.
 You might want to take a look at the classes :class:`espressomd.lbboundaries.LBBoundary` and :class:`espressomd.lbboundaries.LBBoundaries` for more information.